NB-Dragon/AdvancedDownloader/README.md

 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 # Donate
-If you have spare crash, welcome to buy a cup of coffee for me.
+If you have spare cash, welcome to buy a cup of coffee for me.
 And for response, I will make this project better.<br>
 ![支付宝付款码](Image/ALiPay.png)